noenomblot/ADA_P3-jekyll/index.md

 ## Introduction

-Reddit is made of thousands of communities (“subreddits”) that usually live in their own bubbles.
-Most of the time, people post and comment inside a single subreddit, reinforcing the same topics, norms, and viewpoints.

-But what happens when **the world shakes**?

-- A presidential election.
-- A blockbuster release.
-- A global crisis.

-Do these events:

-- create **new links** between communities that usually never talk to each other?
-- turn some subreddits into temporary **“bridges”**?
-- leave **long-term scars** in the network, or do things quickly go back to “normal”?

-In this data story, we will explore these questions using the **Reddit Socio-Reddit Hyperlinks dataset**, and additional information about real-world events.

-We structure the story around three main research questions:

-- **RQ1 – Do big events trigger bursts of new links between communities that usually barely connect?**
-- **RQ2 – Which communities act as early signalers or temporary bridges during these events?**
-- **RQ3 – Do these event-driven ties disappear quickly, or do some become part of the long-term backbone of the network?**

 ### When the world sneezes, Reddit catches a cold

-When a major world event occurs — an election night, a surprise product launch, or a breaking news story — millions of people turn to the internet to discuss, debate, explain, and react.
-With its thousands of semi-independent communities, Reddit becomes a dynamic map of collective attention.
+When a major world event occurs — an election night, a surprise product launch, or a breaking news story — millions of people turn to the internet to discuss, argue, explain, and create memes.
+With its thousands of semi-independent communities, Reddit becomes a living map of collective attention.
+Yet a fundamental question

-But how does this attention actually move?
-Do communities that usually ignore one another suddenly interact?
-And once the moment passes, do these connections fade away, or do they leave a lasting trace?
+remains: how does this attention move?
+Do communities that usually ignore one another suddenly begin to interact?
+And once the moment passes, do those connections fade away, or do they leave a lasting trace?

 This project approaches Reddit not as a collection of isolated subreddits, but as a dynamic network whose structure bends and responds to real-world events.
-By tracking hyperlinks between subreddits over time, we observe how information flows, which communities act as temporary bridges, and whether event-driven interactions become part of Reddit’s long-term backbone or disappear as quickly as they emerge.
+By tracing hyperlinks between subreddits over time, we observe how information flows, which communities act as bridges, and whether event-driven interactions become part of Reddit’s long-term structural backbone or disappear as quickly as they emerge.

-Using a large-scale hyperlink dataset enriched with sentiment measures, subreddit embeddings, and external timelines of world events, we zoom in on moments of collective attention and ask a simple question with complex implications: when the world changes, does Reddit reorganize itself?
+Drawing on a large-scale hyperlink dataset enriched with sentiment measures, subreddit embeddings, and external timelines of world events, the analysis focuses on moments of collective attention and addresses a central question with broad
+implications: when the world changes, does Reddit reorganize itself?

-In the sections that follow, we move from global patterns to local interactions — tracking bursts of connectivity, identifying short-lived brokers of information, and measuring the persistence of relationships formed under the pressure of major events.
-What emerges is a portrait of online communities that are highly reactive yet structurally resilient, revealing how digital spaces mirror — and sometimes amplify — the rhythms of the real world.
+The sections that follow move from global patterns to local interactions — tracking bursts of connectivity, identifying temporary brokers of information, and measuring the persistence of relationships formed under the pressure of major events.
+What emerges is a portrait of online communities that are highly reactive yet structurally resilient, illustrating how digital spaces mirror — and at times amplify — the rhythms of the real world.

 ## 1. From Hyperlinks to Communities